 Irish names were rarely spelled consistently in the Middle Ages.
 Spelling variations of the name Torpey dating from that time include Torpey, Tarpey, O'Tarpey and others.

-First found in County Cork, where they held a family seat from very ancient times, where they were said to be descended from the ancient tribe of Erainn stock into a tribe known as the Corcu Loegde who were pushed into south west Cork area by the Eoganacht.
+First found in County Cork (Irish: Corcaigh) the ancient Kingdom of Deis Muin (Desmond), located on the southwest coast of Ireland in the province of Munster, where they held a family seat from very ancient times, where they were said to be descended from the ancient tribe of Erainn stock into a tribe known as the Corcu Loegde who were pushed into south west Cork area by the Eoganacht.
 Their neighbors were the O'Sullivans, the O'Mahoneys and the MacArthys.

 This web page shows only a small excerpt of our Torpey research.
 Another 201 words(14 lines of text) covering the year 1877 is included under the topic Early Torpey History in all our PDF Extended History products.